Sway, Hampshire

 Sway is a village and civil parish in Hampshire in the New Forest national park in England.
 The civil parish was formed in 1879, when lands were taken from the extensive parish of Boldre.
 The village has shops and pubs, and a railway station on the South West Main Line from Weymouth and Bournemouth to Southampton and London Waterloo.
 It is the site of Sway Tower, a 66 m concrete folly built in the 19th century.
+The outbuildings of the Grade II listed Forest Heath House are used as artist studios and exhibition space by the charity SPUDWorks.

 Sway is on the southern edge of the woodland and heathland of the New Forest.
 Much of Marryat's novel The Children of the New Forest is set in the countryside surrounding Sway.

 Overview

 Sway has shops, two pubs, a church, a village hall and a number of restaurants and hotels.
 There is also a Church of England primary school.
-The village is home to football clubs, a tennis club, Sway Cricket Club, a fencing club, an archery club, a thriving community choir ‘Sing Sway’ and a gardening club.
+The village is home to football clubs, a tennis club, Sway Cricket Club, a fencing club, an archery club, a community choir, 'Sing Sway', and a gardening club.
 Sway railway station is on the South West Main Line from Weymouth and Bournemouth to Southampton and London Waterloo with train services operated by South Western Railway.
-From Brockenhurst, one can catch the "Lymington Flyer" services connect with the ferry to Yarmouth on the Isle of Wight.
+From Brockenhurst, one can catch the Lymington branch line services which connect with the ferry to Yarmouth on the Isle of Wight.
 Sway is twinned with the village of Bretteville, France.

 The northern part of the parish contains areas of woodland, heathland, acid grassland, scrub and valley bog, supporting a richness and diversity of wildlife.